ZecHub/zechub/site/Privacy_Tools/GrapheneOS.md

 [GrapheneOS Web Installer Guide](https://grapheneos.org/install/web#prerequisites)

-**Command Line installation** The command line installation is not recommended for users who aren’t technically oriented and the below tools and resources are required for the Command Line Installation;
+**Command Line installation** The command line installation is not recommended for users who are not technically oriented and the below tools and resources are required for the Command Line Installation;

 - You should have at least 2GB of free memory available and 32GB of free storage space
 - USB Cable (A or C)